ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

   )
 ```

 We import the model we are type hinting inside of `if t.TYPE_CHECKING` to avoid circular-imports.
-We also define the name of the backwards relationships to be the plural of the model's name to improve readability.
+We also define the name of the backward relationships to be the plural of the model's name to improve readability.

-## Defining Meta Attributes
+## Defining Meta Classes

 Models' meta class should inherit `TypedModelMeta` to support type hinted Meta classes.